 Surgeons at Gainesville Dermatology & Skin Surgery have specialized training in Mohs microscopic surgery, an outpatient procedure that effectively treats most types of nonmelanoma skin cancer.
 In some situations, Mohs surgery can also treat melanoma skin cancer.
 Since it was introduced by Dr. Frederic E. Mohs in the 1930s, Mohs microscopic surgery has become the most advanced treatment for most types of skin cancer.

 The procedure targets skin tumors precisely, allowing surgeons to remove cancerous growths but leave healthy tissue intact.
 Mohs surgery can be performed anywhere on the body, and common places include the nose, forehead, scalp, ear, and other areas that receive direct sunlight.

 What You Should Expect During Mohs Surgery

-First, the doctor marks the visible area of skin cancer.
-The area is numbed with Lidocaine and epinephrine.
+During Mohs surgery at Gainesville Dermatology & Skin Surgery, the surgeon marks the visible area of skin cancer and injects a local anesthetic, such as Lidocaine and epinephrine.
 The doctor then cuts out the skin cancer in a circle and stops any bleeding of the wound.
 The area is bandaged, and you are allowed to relax in the reception area while the tissue is processed in our lab.
-The doctor uses a microscope to examine the tissue so that (s)he can see precisely if there are any areas left of the cancer that need to be taken out.
-This stage takes between 45 minutes to an hour and a half.
-If there are any areas of cancer remaining, the doctor will take another small piece, repeating the process until the cancer is completely removed.
-Once the cancer is gone, the doctor will stitch the area together.
+The doctor uses a microscope to examine the removed tissue to see whether any areas have cancer remaining.